24th Pursuit Group: December 1941

 On 9 December shortly after midnight, telephonic communications were re-established with Headquarters, FEAF.
 Intelligence reported that an unidentified number of enemy aircraft were approaching from the north.
 A flight of six P-40s from the 17th Pursuit Squadron was dispatched from Del Carmen to intercept.
 However two of the aircraft were demolished on takeoff due to an accident.
 The remaining planes proceeded to Nichols Field but were unable to accomplish any interception of enemy aircraft in the dark.
 For the remainder of the day, the only activity was miscellaneous elements of Japanese ships patrolling and aircraft reconnoitering, and the night bombing of Nichols Field at 03:15.

-In order to try and bring some of the units up to strength, the P-40s of the 17th were transferred to Clark Field along with some P-40s from the 3d Pursuit Squadron which were moved from Iba Field.
+In order to try to bring some of the units up to strength, the P-40s of the 17th were transferred to Clark Field along with some P-40s from the 3d Pursuit Squadron which were moved from Iba Field.
 The remainder of the 3d was sent to Nichols Field to bring the 34th with its P-35s up to strength.

 On the night of the 10th, a Japanese invasion convoy was reported approaching Lingayen Bay.
 The 17th and 34th Pursuit Squadrons were readied to attack the convoy at daylight and furnish cover for some B-17s that were repaired and put back on the line at Clark to join in the attack.
 The B-17s took off with the 17th providing top cover during the attack.
 P-35s from the 34th failed to reach the objective due to their low speed, and only at the end of the attack did the 34th proceed to attack the convoy.
 Two P-35s were lost, one when the plane flew into a large explosion on a ship the aircraft attacked as the pilot was passing over it.
 After the attack, both squadrons returned for re-fueling and re-arming and went back on alert.
 Later that morning at 11:15 a warning was received of large formations of Japanese aircraft approaching from the north.
 The 17th was dispatched to intercept the planes over Manila Bay, the 34th was sent over Manila to cover the port area.
 The 21st was sent for interception over the Bataan Peninsula.
 Contact was made with the enemy aircraft by all three squadrons, an estimated 100+ Japanese aircraft with fighters escorting the bombers.
 The interceptors of the 24th were attacked by the escort Zeros and were unable to attack the bombers due to the large number of enemy fighter strength.
 Only two planes were able to attack the bombers, after they carried out their attacks.
 The other squadrons engaged in dog-fighting over Manila Bay until they were forced to land, out of gasoline.